What Is Expansive Soil And How Does It Affect A Foundation?

 • Regrade your yard so that it slopes away from the house.
 If the yard slopes toward the house, water will drain toward the foundation and saturate the soil.

-• Don’t plant flowers, shrubs, and other vegetation next to the foundation.
+• Don’t plant flowers, shrubs, and other vegetation beside the foundation.
 They might look beautiful next to the house, but when you water them, you’ll add water to the soil around the foundation.

 • Improve drainage around the foundation by installing a drain tile system.
-A drain tile system works by ensuring excess moisture in the soil is channeled into a sump pit and then expelled away from the foundation via gravity or a sump pump.
+A drain tile system ensures excess moisture in the soil is channeled into a sump pit and then expelled away from the foundation via gravity or a sump pump.
 When it comes to foundation waterproofing, nothing beats a drain tile system.

 An interior drain tile system is installed around the inside perimeter of the basement, under the slab.